SysKitTeam/docs-spdockit/configure-and-extend-spdockit/extend-spdockit/install-spdockit-extensions.md

 3. Once it is successfully installed, restart SPDocKit and the plugin will be ready for use.

+__Please note!
+SPCAF or Workflow Analytics section will be visible in the navigation tree only after installing the extension.__

 ### **Learn more**

 * [How to: Activate SPCAF extension](#internal/how-to/reports/activate-spcaf-extension)